tchitchek-lab/Genotate.jar/README.md

 -ignore_ncrna                  Do not compute the annotation of ncrna
 ```

-Multiple annotation services and databases are available.
-For each annotation service, a threshold score is available to control the quality of the annotations:
+Multiple services and databases are available to run Genotate functinal annotation.
+For each service a score is available to control the quality of the annotations.
 ```
 BLASTN          [database,identity,query cover,subject cover] by default 85,50,50 (min 0 to max 100)
 BLASTP          [database,identity,query cover,subject cover] by default 85,50,50 (min 0 to max 100)